 Scientists have found that the key to happiness is social interaction.
 According to a major study from Harvard that tracked people’s lives for 80 years, there is a strong correlation between individuals’ level of happiness and their relationships with family, friends, and community.

-In addition, Mental Health America notes that good friends are critical for helping children develop self-confidence, high self-esteem, and a healthy emotional outlook.
+In addition, good friends are critical for helping children develop self-confidence, high self-esteem, and a healthy emotional outlook.
 Learning how to share at a young age is an extremely important building block in developing and retaining such healthy, meaningful friendships throughout one’s life.
 It helps children deal with conflict and adversity, and figure out creative solutions to problems they face like how to compromise and take turns.
 Therefore, teaching our children how to “play well in the sandbox” will help them develop positive relationships in their life–which they need to be happy in this world.

 Tips For Teaching Kids How To Share